 Nolan returned as the Sabres head coach during the 2013-14 season and remained on through 2014-15.
-He won just 40 games in his second stint, the same he won in just the 1996-97 season.
+He won just 40 games in his second stint, the same amount he won in the 1996-97 season alone.

 The Blackhawks signed veteran forward Valeri Zelepukin on July 18, 2000, who had been with the Philadelphia Flyers the previous season.
 This was the fourth and final stop in his 10-season NHL career.
 He scored just three goals and seven points in 36 games in Chicago.

 New York Islanders goaltender Garth Snow retired, on July 18, 2006, after 12 seasons in the NHL.
 He was immediately named the team’s general manager.
 Snow was the third general manager in six weeks for the Islanders.
 Former New York Rangers general manager, Neil Smith, replaced Mike Milbury on June 8, 2006, but didn’t make it through the summer.

 Snow held on the general manager job through the 2017-18 season.
 His draft record includes players like Travis Harmonic, Jared Spurgeon, John Tavares, Calvin de Haan, Anders Lee, Nino Niederreiter, Brock Nelson, Ryan Strome, Mathew Barzal, and Anthony Beauvillier.

 Happy Birthday to You

-There are 18 current and former NHL players who were born July 18.
+There are 19 current and former NHL players who were born July 18.
 Defenseman Don Awrey played the most games of the bunch, with 979.
 He was born in Kitchener, Ontario, on July 18, 1943.
-He was a big part of the Boston Bruins’ Stanley Cup championship in 1970 and 1972.
+He was a big part of the Boston Bruins Stanley Cup championships in 1970 and 1972.